WellthCare

 • Imposing waiting periods or exclusions for pre-existing condition treatment.

-This means if you enroll in an ACA-compliant plan during Open Enrollment or a Special Enrollment Period, your asthma, previous surgery, or chronic condition must be covered from day one.
-This protection is one of the ACA's most popular and impactful provisions.
+So if you sign up for an ACA-compliant plan during Open Enrollment or a Special Enrollment Period, your asthma, past surgery, or chronic condition gets covered from day one.
+This protection is one of the ACA's most popular features.

 Where Pre-Existing Condition Clauses Might Still Apply